kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/inheritance.md

 > <a href="https://replit.com/team/kibo-programming-2/PersistedList-Inheritance-Demo" target="_blank">**Click here to follow along on Replit!**</a> Please sign up for an account and request to join the team if you haven't already.

-> Once you are in Replit, click `Shell` on the right and type in a script like `python main_v1.py` to run one of the scripts.
+> Once you are in Replit, click `Shell` on the right, type in `python main_v1.py`, and press Enter to run one of the scripts.

 > <img src="../../images/w3/replit2.png" width="80%" height="80%" />